 In July of 2012, A2D2 became an Apprentice affiliate of the Women’s Flat Track Derby Association (WFTDA).
 The league continued to expand, and in 2013 transitioned to an A/B/C team format.
-Disbanding the home teams, A2D2 added a B travel team, the Arbor Bruising Co., and a home team, the Ypsilanti Vigilantes.
+Disbanding the home teams, A2D2 added a B-level travel team, the Arbor Bruising Co., a C-level travel team, the Ypsilanti Vigilantes, as well as the Bank for unteamed skaters.
 In December of 2013, A2D2 became a full member of WFTDA.

 By the numbers: